techidaily/site-win11-tips/source/_posts/overcoming-internet-unreachability-issue.md

 5. Make sure to set**Wi-Fi** and**Bluetooth** to**On** under**Wireless devices.**
 6. Connect to your network and check if the error is resolved.

  Another issue you may face is that Airplane mode gets stuck with no option to enable or disable it.
-To[fix Airplane mode stuck in Windows 11](https://www.makeuseof.com/windows-11-stuck-airplane-mode/) , check the Radio Management Service status, run the network adapter troubleshooter, or use a registry hack to turn off the feature completely.
+To [fix Airplane mode stuck in Windows 11](https://www.makeuseof.com/windows-11-stuck-airplane-mode/) , check the Radio Management Service status, run the network adapter troubleshooter, or use a registry hack to turn off the feature completely.

 ## 2\.
 Run the Windows Network Adapter Troubleshooter